ITNerdSpace/jekyll/_posts/2018-07-21-from-google-assistant-to-mqtt.md

 MQTT supports a lot of different clients, from libraries in you favorite programming language (search for paho), to command line (mosquitto) to implementations in higher level tools like one of my favorite: Node-Red.

-The piece I'll use to glue IFTTT to MQTT together is Beebotte, which has an excelent free plan for developers.
+The piece I'll use to glue IFTTT to MQTT together is **[Beebotte](https://beebotte.com/)**, which has an excelent free plan for developers.

 How will it work? in Beebotte we will create a channel and a resource.
 Data of any form (strings, numbers,...) can be published to a resource via a webhook (API).
 It is also possible to suscribe to the channel/resource via MQTT.